PeteDevoy/cutiebomb-server/README.md

 ### Mocking incoming XML
 As a starting point `cbomb_xml.erl` is giving back mostly mock data.

-Chat messages are used to pull XML messages which would, in production, would be pushed in response to server or other-user events.
+Chat messages are used to pull XML messages which, in production, wouthbe pushed in response to server or other-user events.

 To invoke the mock XML log-in with username `debug`: